Engoo Blog Travel & Fun

 A fruit fly on a banana peel

-1. The word “teapot” starts and ends with the letter T and is full of tea!
+1. A teapot. ("Teapot” starts and ends with the letter T, and teapots are full of tea!)

-3. The word “stand” has two meanings.
-The more basic one is to stand up.
-However, the phrase “I can’t stand … .” means “I don’t like … .”
+3. The verb “stand” has two meanings.
+The basic meaning is "to stand up."
+However, the phrase “I can’t stand ~ ” means “I don’t like ~ .”
 So this pun means “I can’t stand while sitting” and “I don’t like sitting.”

 4. “Time flies like an arrow” is an expression about how quickly time passes.
-The second sentence is a double-pun on the words “flies” (the noun not the verb) and “like” (“to enjoy”)
+The second sentence includes two puns: "flies" is used as a noun for the flying insects, and "like" is the verb for "to enjoy."
+So together, the true meaning is "Time passes quickly.
+Flies enjoy bananas."
+Tricky!

 For Advanced Learners